rrumana/Advent_Of_Code_2024/day_3/README.md

 My findings:

 Today's puzzle was really siple provided you know how Regex works.
-I did not, but I suppose now I now bettwe.
+I did not, but I suppose now I now better.

 The puzzles are going by much faster now as I have settled into a preffered structure and rythm for these problems.